yuruwang26/ELAP-seq-v4/ELAP-mRNA/README.md

 ```bash
 awk '{ if($5 == "T") print $0;}' HeLa-filter.bed > HeLa-T.bed
 ```
+We define sites that are identified by at least two biological replicates as candidate modification sites.

 ## V. Post-processing: determing confidence levels and modification levels
 ### 1. Determine confidence level for each site: